 The main conclusions are: (I) The method described herein is generally applicable to AI resonances in atomic processes in HED plasmas.
-(II) The cross sections become energy-temperature-density dependent in a critical range leading to broadening, shifting, and dissolving into continua.
-(III) Among the approximations necessary to generalize the formalism is the assumption that thermal Doppler widths are small compared to collisional and Stark widths as herein, but given the intrinsic asymmetries of AI resonances it may not lead to significant inaccuracies (although that needs to be verified in future works).
-(IV) The treatment of Stark broadening and ionization cut-off is ad hoc, albeit based on the equation-of-state formulation [31] and consistent with previous works [12].
-(V) Since it is negligibly small, the free-free contribution is included postfacto in the computation of the ratio R in Table 2 and not in the cross sections and results shown in Figs. 2 and 3, but may be important in special HED environments with intense radiation and should then be incorporated in the main calculations of total AI width (Eq.
-6).
+(II) The cross sections become energytemperature-density dependent in a critical range leading to broadening, shifting, and dissolving into continua.
+(III) Among the approximations necessary to generalize the formalism is the assumption that thermal Doppler widths are small compared to collisional and Stark widths as herein, but given the intrinsic asymmetries of AI resonances it may not lead to significant inaccuracies (although this needs to be verified in future works).
+(IV) The treatment of Stark broadening and ionization cutoff is ad hoc, albeit based on the equationof-state formulation [16] and consistent with previous works [6].
+(V) Since it is negligibly small, the free-free contribution is included post-facto in the computation of the ratio Rin table 2 and not in the cross sections and results shown in figures 2 and 3, but may be important in special HED environments with intense radiation and should then be incorporated in the main calculations of total AI width (equation (6)).
 (VI) The predicted redward shift of AI resonances as the plasma density increases should be experimentally verifiable.
-(VII) Redistribution of AI resonance strengths should particularly manifest itself in rate coefficients for (e + ion) excitation and recombination in plasma models and simulations, and for photoabsorption in opacity calculations, using temperature-dependent Maxwellian, Planck, or other particle distribution functions.
+(VII) The redistribution of AI resonance strengths should particularly manifest itself in rate coefficients for (e + ion) excitation and recombination in plasma models and simulations and for photoabsorption in opacity calculations, using temperaturedependent Maxwellian, Planck, or other particle distribution functions.
 (VIII) The treatment of individual contributions to AI broadening may be improved, and the theoretical formulation outlined here is predicated on the assumption that external plasma effects are perturbations subsumed by and overlying the intrinsic autoionization effect.
-(IX) The computational formalism is designed to be amenable for practical applications and the computational algorithm and a general-purpose program AUTOBRO are optimized for large-scale computations of AI broadened cross sections for atomic processes in HED plasma and astrophysical models.
+(IX) The computational formalism is designed to be amenable to practical applications and the computational algorithm and general-purpose program AUTOBRO are optimized for large-scale computations of AI broadened cross sections for atomic processes in HED plasma and astrophysical models.

-Data Availability statement
+Data availability statement